uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 However, there are also more complex models of computation such as the push-down automaton (PDA) which is able to follow the rules of context-free grammars, and the most general model of computation which is called a Turing machine.
 These models are increasingly complicated and abstract, and structures like the Turing machine aren't used as physical devices (except for fun), but as a tool for reasoning about the limits on what can be computed.

+{comment}

 .. xtcb reword above; every digital computer is a kind of limited turing machine

 ..
 TCB  if we decide to cover non deterministic automata - could use a humorous approach - e.g. train route is semi-random, or several passengers try out all routes?

+{comment end}

 The Turing machine is named after Alan Turing, who worked on these concepts in the early 20th century (that's the same person from whom we got the Turing test in AI, which is something quite different --- Turing's work comes up in many areas of computer science!)
-If you want to investigate the idea of a Turing machine and you like chocolate, there's `an activity on the cs4fn site <http://www.cs4fn.org/turing/turingmachines.php>`_ that gives examples of how it works.
+If you want to investigate the idea of a Turing machine and you like chocolate, there's [an activity on the cs4fn site](http://www.cs4fn.org/turing/turingmachines.php) that gives examples of how it works.
-The Kara programming environment also has a `demonstration of Turing machines <http://www.swisseduc.ch/compscience/karatojava/turingkara/>`_
+The Kara programming environment also has a [demonstration of Turing machines](http://www.swisseduc.ch/compscience/karatojava/turingkara/)

+{comment}

 .. other languages

+{comment end}

-This chapter looked at two main kinds of formal language: the :term:`regular expression` (RE) and the context-free :term:`grammar` (CFG).
+This chapter looked at two main kinds of formal language: the [regular expression](glossary.htm#regular expression) (RE) and the context-free [grammar](glossary.html#grammar) (CFG).
 These typify the kinds of languages that are widely used in compilers and file processing systems.
 Regular expressions are good for finding simple patterns in a file, like identifiers, keywords and numbers in a program, or tags in an HTML file, or dates and URLs in a web form.
 Context-free grammars are good when you have nested structures, for example, when an expression is made up of other expressions, or when an "if" statement includes a block of statements, which in turn could be "if" statements, ad infinitum.
-There are more powerful forms of grammars that exist, the most common being context-sensitive grammars and unrestricted grammars, which allow you to have more than one non-terminal on the left hand side of a production; for example, you could have xAy :math:`\(\to\)` aBb, which is more flexible but a lot harder to work with.
+There are more powerful forms of grammars that exist, the most common being context-sensitive grammars and unrestricted grammars, which allow you to have more than one non-terminal on the left hand side of a production; for example, you could have xAy {math}/to{math end} aBb, which is more flexible but a lot harder to work with.
-The relationships between the main kinds of grammars was described by the linguist Noam Chomsky, and is often called the :term:`Chomsky Hierarchy` after him.
+The relationships between the main kinds of grammars was described by the linguist Noam Chomsky, and is often called the :[Chomsky Hierarchy](glossary.htm#Chomsky Hierarchy) after him.

 There is a direct correspondence between the "machines" (such as the FSA) and languages (such as the Regular Expression), as each increasingly complex language needs the correspondingly complex machine to process it.
 For example, an FSA can be used to determine if the input matches a given Regular Expression, but a PDA is needed to match a [string](glossary.html#string) to a CFG.